Greater Glens Falls Local Development Corporation

-Due to the COVID pandemic, meetings are held via ZOOM in accordance with Legislation S. 50001/A. 40001, amending subpart A of part BB of Chapter 56 of the Law of 2001 and live streamed on Glens Falls IDA/LDC YouTube.
-When permitted and appropriate, meetings will be held in person at a location to be determined, and live streamed on You Tube.
+Meetings are live streamed on Glens Falls IDA/LDC YouTube.
+Meetings will be held in person at a location to be determined, and live streamed on You Tube.
 For more information, please check the meeting agendas or call City Hall.

 NEXT MEETING ANNOUNCEMENT

 GLENS FALLS LDC DOCUMENT CENTER Click Here

 Treasurer: Lois Robinson